-- Explore a range of religious stories and talk about their meanings. - Name and explore a range of celebrations, worship and rituals in religion and begin to note similarities and differences.

-Reflect on and consider religious and spiritual feelings and experiences.
+- Explore a range of religious stories and talk about their meanings. - Name and explore a range of celebrations, worship and rituals from both religious and non-religious viewpoints and begin to note similarities and differences. - Reflect on and consider religious and spiritual feelings and experiences. - Begin to understand the term 'worldview' to describe both religious and non-religious perspectives